container-storage-interface/spec/spec.md

 |-----------|-----------|-------------|-------------------|
 | Snapshot list mismatch | 3 INVALID_ARGUMENT | Besides the general cases, this code SHOULD also be used to indicate when plugin supporting CREATE_DELETE_GET_VOLUME_GROUP_SNAPSHOT detects a mismatch in the `snapshot_ids`. | If a mismatch is detected in the `snapshot_ids`, caller SHOULD use different `snapshot_ids`. |
 | Volume group snapshot does not exist | 5 NOT_FOUND | Indicates that a volume group snapshot corresponding to the specified `group_snapshot_id` does not exist. | Caller MUST verify that the `group_snapshot_id` is correct and that the volume group snapshot is accessible and has not been deleted before retrying with exponential back off. |

+#### RPC Interactions

+##### `CreateVolumeGroupSnapshot`, `DeleteVolumeGroupSnapshot`, `GetVolumeGroupSnapshot`

+The plugin-generated `group_snapshot_id` and `snapshot_ids` are a REQUIRED field for both the `DeleteVolumeGroupSnapshot` RPC and the `GetVolumeGroupSnapshot` PRC.

+A `CreateVolumeGroupSnapshot` operation SHOULD return with a `group_snapshot_id` when the group snapshot is cut successfully.
+If a `CreateVolumeGroupSnapshot` operation times out before the group snapshot is cut, leaving the CO without an ID with which to reference a group snapshot, and the CO also decides that it no longer needs/wants the group snapshot in question then the CO MAY choose one of the following paths:

+1. Retry the `CreateVolumeGroupSnapshot` RPC to possibly obtain a group snapshot ID that may be used to execute a `DeleteVolumeGroupSnapshot` RPC; upon success execute `DeleteVolumeGroupSnapshot`.

+2. The CO takes no further action regarding the timed out RPC, a group snapshot is possibly leaked and the operator/user is expected to clean up.

+For plugins that support snapshot post processing such as uploading, a `GetVolumeGroupSnapshot` operation SHALL return current information of the group snapshot with the given `group_snapshot_id`.
+When processing is complete, the `ready_to_use` parameter of the group snapshot from `GetVolumeGroupSnapshot` SHALL become `true`.

 ## Protocol